 Looking for the Aleppo Pepper to grow in your garden?
 Sandia Seed is excited to be adding Aleppo Seeds to our catalog for 2024!
 Subscribe to find out when they...

-A very unique pepper plant with green and white mottled foliage and variegated fruits.
+This one is so fun to grow!
+It has very unique foliage that is mottled with green and white.
+This mottling continues to the peppers that are variegated with stripes.
 The 2" curving pendant fruits look a little like swimming fish.
 Peppers turn from white with green stripes to orange with brown stripes and finally to a mature solid red.
 Grown for its ornamental value.
 View all of our Ornamental Peppers »

 Heat Level: Very Hot Scoville 5,000 - 30,000

 ~ Packet contains 10 seeds.

 In early spring, start seeds indoors 8 weeks prior to warm nightly temperatures.
 Place the seeds in sterile media and cover 1/4” deep.
 Provide 85°F bottom heat, bright light and keep moist at all times.
 Seeds will germinate in 7 - 21 days.
 Transplant seedlings into pots and grow until there are 6 true leaves on the plant.
 Plant them directly into rich soil, 30” apart or into large 5-gallon containers.
 Harvest chiles when they are colorful and striped.
 If left on the plant the peppers will turn red at full maturity.

 Grow your own Container Salsa Garden!
 Salsa garden plants generally include Tomatoes, Hot Peppers, Cilantro, and Onions.
 These are your basics – but you can really vary it up with...

 Seed Displays Sandia Seed sells Wholesale Seeds and Seed Displays so you can become a seed retailer in your city!
 Our huge collection of peppers of the world, plus tomatoes...